How to renew an Irish passport as an adult

 Tracking the progress of your passport application

-The Passport Service provides a Passport Tracking Service.
-This service allows you to check the status of your application online.
-In order to do this, you must have the application number from your form (available in the top left-hand corner of the form) to do this.
+The Passport Service provides a Passport Tracking Service, which allows you to check the status of your application online.
+To do this, you must have the application number from your form (available in the top left-hand corner of the form).

 Emergency travel documents

-In cases of genuine emergency, the duty officer at the Department of Foreign Affairs and Trade can issue an emergency travel document of limited validity.
+In cases of genuine emergency, the duty officer at the Department of Foreign Affairs can issue an emergency travel document of limited validity.
 Examples of such emergencies are:

 - Situations of substantial distress such as the deaths or funerals of immediate family members abroad